 Gartner reports that many business and IT leaders fail at utilizing social media effectively because they do not understand mass collaboration.
-Many businesses use a “provide and pray” approach, expecting community participation to just happen.
+Many businesses use a “provide and pray” approach, expecting online community participation to just happen.
 It’s just one of the reasons why communities fail.

 What happens instead is that users have an initial interest and then lose that interest as they discover that the platform is too difficult to use collaboratively.
 Applying the six core design principles creates a better social media environment for meaningful collaboration and social community participation, Gartner says.

 User and community participation is the driving force behind successful mass collaboration.
 Some companies think of social media as a one-way street, an opportunity for them to put out the information they want people to know.

 The design becomes driven by this goal instead of making a social outlet where people can easily participate in the conversation and add meaningful content.
 Leaders should focus on giving information that seeds discussion and provide social incentives (social status, gamification techniques etc.), to join in.

 2. Collective: the unifying cause of community participation

 People will swarm if the purpose within the community is compelling enough to each individual personally and the timing is right.
 It is fairly easy to get people to join a community and visit to contribute ideas around a unifying cause.
 Business leaders must have a specific reason why people should collaborate and contribute to a community.
 This is their purpose.
 Their reason for community participation.

 A purpose must be meaningful, identifiable and clearly defined for the target audience.
 Leaders should employ a “tipping point plan,” making use of events both online and in the physical world, to act as a community catalyst.